lavender fields, English countryside, Cotswolds

 After his mother bought the 300-acre plot in 1907, Hidcote Gardens was created by the talented American horticulturist, Major Lawrence Johnston.
 This must-see National Trust property has become famous for its collection of rare and exotic plants, shrubs and trees.
 These curated specimens were hunted down by Johnston in his travels to far-flung locations.
 In 1948 the site was the first of many significant gardens acquired by the National Trust under its Gardens Fund.

-Today gardeners flock from around the world to get a glimpse of this influential Arts and Crafts Movement-inspired garden.
+Today, gardeners flock from around the world to get a glimpse of this influential Arts and Crafts garden.
 Arranged as separate “rooms,” each area of the garden is distinct, peaking with color at different times of the year.
 Water features abound, creating an even more peaceful and calm atmosphere.
 There’s mystery here too.
-None of the plants are labeled, although if something catches your eye, the National Trust is more than happy to tell you about it.
+None of the plants are labeled, although if something catches your eye, the National Trust representatives are more than happy to tell you about it.

 Join these European Nature Adventures